mmuratarat/mmuratarat.github.io/_pages/faq.md

 28. What are the different types of relationships in SQL?
 29. What is an Alias in SQL?
 30. How to get random records from a table?
-31. How to transfer Nulls into real values?
 32. How to concatenate two string columns?
 33. How to split a string?
 34. How to retrieve values from one table that do not exists in another table?